 Welcoming and Thanking the Duke and Duchess, Simon Coveney said, “I very much welcome this visit by the Duke and Duchess, their first to Ireland, and hope this will be the first of many visits in the coming years.”

-Now to What Duchess wore – Catherine was looking classically elegant in vintage Oscar De La Renta.
+Now to What The Duchess of Cambridge wore – Catherine was looking classically elegant in vintage Oscar De La Renta.

 The Duchess paired the outfit with Jimmy Choo Romy 100 Velvet Pumps.